 Dalriada is required to advise members of the cumulative effect over time of the application of charges and costs on the value of a member's accrued rights to money purchase benefits.
-However, due to the nature of Dalriada's appointment and the uncertainty as to both Dalriada's and its adviser's fees, as well as the value of the Scheme's investments and how these should then be attributed to the members, this is not possible to do at this time.
+However, due to the nature of Dalriada's appointment and the uncertainty as to both Dalriada's and its adviser's fees, this is not possible to do at this time.
+When Dalriada is in a position to do so.
+It will advise members.